 Pamela Mujica is from Chile and she runs a successful wire jewellery business.
 For Pamela, SisterWorks has been an important source of business mentorship.
 With her ideas, talent, and tenacity, the only thing she needed was a Sister to help market and sell her products.

 SisterWorks has been with Pamela throughout her entrepreneurial journey, and we are incredibly impressed by everything she has achieved.
 She first stepped into the SisterWorks family in late 2014 – a stay at home mother seeking community and support.
 Now, she is a pillar of the SisterWorks family, and she shares her expertise and strength with new Entrepreneurs.

-Through SisterWorks, Pamela connected with one of our business mentors, Christina Rae.
-Christina has helped Pamela refine her product and build an individual business presence.
+Through SisterWorks, Pamela connected with a business mentor, Cristina Re.
+Cristina has helped Pamela refine her product and build an individual business presence.
 Now Pamela has her own brand, social media presence, and is pursuing her own wholesale opportunities.
 She is currently working with her mentor to build a website.

 Pamela has been incredibly successful – she has a naturally creative mind that is constantly imagining new designs.
 She says that design and production have never been an issue, and she has always worked quite independently on creative projects.